elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     20:27:27.123519 IP 192.168.2.3.44803 > 192.168.2.2.21: Flags [S], seq 3480557426, win 5840, options [mss 1460,sackOK,TS val 426634483 ecr 0,nop,wscale 6], length 0

 We can see the client (192.168.2.3) tried connecting to the server (192.168.2.2) on port 21 but there is no response to the request.
 That usually means the firewall blocked the traffic.
-As a quick test let&#8217;s reload the firewall:
+As a quick test let's reload the firewall:

     [root@rhel1 ~]# service iptables restart
     iptables: Flushing firewall rules: